elunna/nerfhack-changelog/README.md

 * alhoons were covetous in EvilHack, now they move normally but faster
 * alhoons can now displace monsters
 * arch-viles are fast and lethal L class monsters that can cast fire pillar from a distance and revive monsters.
 They can also cast other clerical spells.
-* assassin bugs are stronger than SLASHEM
+* assassin bugs are stronger than SLASH'EM
 * athols have increased size, weight, and nutrition
 * athols are now strong, berserk, flank, and have infravision
 * barghests now have fire, cold, poison, drain, death resistance, and can swim.